Dimension Reduction via Sum-of-Squares and Improved Clustering Algorithms for Non-Spherical Mixtures: Introduction

-\begin{theorem}[Main Theorem 1, See~\Cref{thm:zero-mean-main} for Full Version] There exists an algorithm that takes input an independent sample from a mixture of $k$ centered Gaussians with minimum weight $w_{\min}$ and at most an $\epsilon \ll w_{\min}$ fraction of adversarially corrupted samples, and outputs a clustering such that in each cluster at most a $O(kw_{\min}^{-1}\max\{\epsilon, k^{-k}\})$-fraction of points are misclassified, as long as every pair of components in the input mixture is well-separated.\footnote{Like prior works on clustering non-spherical mixtures~\cite{dhkk20,bakshi2020outlierrobust}, we need the separation between every pair of components to be $1-f(w_{\min})$ in total variation distance for a monotone $f$.} The sample complexity and running time of the algorithm is $d^{O(1)}f(w_{\min}^{-1})$. \end{theorem} Observe that the exponent of the dimension in the cost above is a \emph{fixed constant completely independent of $k$}!
+\begin{theorem}[Main theorem 1, see~\Cref{thm:zero-mean-main} for full version] Let $\mathcal{M}$ be a mixture of $k$ centered Gaussians with minimum weight $w_{\min}$ in which every pair of components is well-separated.\footnote{Like prior works on clustering non-spherical mixtures~\cite{dhkk20,bakshi2020outlierrobust}, we need the separation between every pair of components to be $1-f(w_{\min})$ in total variation distance for a monotone $f$.} Also let $\mathcal{M}'$ be a distribution satisfying $d_{\TV}(\mathcal{M}', \mathcal{M}) \leq \epsilon$, where $\epsilon \ll w_{\min}$.
+Then there exists an algorithm that takes as input independent samples from $\mathcal{M}'$ and outputs a clustering such that in each cluster at most a $O(kw_{\min}^{-1}\max\{\epsilon, k^{-k}\})$-fraction of points are misclassified.
+The sample complexity and running time of the algorithm is $d^{O(1)}f(w_{\min}^{-1})$.\footnote{It suffices to take $f(x) = \exp(\exp(\exp(\exp(\tilde{O}(x^2)))))$.} \end{theorem} Observe that the exponent of the dimension in the cost above is a \emph{fixed constant completely independent of $k$}!
 This is in contrast to the best-known results~\cite{dhkk20,bakshi2020outlierrobust,MR4490075-Bakshi22}, that necessarily incur a $d^{\Omega(k)}$ running time and sample complexity even for zero-mean Gaussian mixtures.